A, B, C, D-PILLARS

 B-pillars are the posts between the first door and the second door.
 C-pillars are the posts after the second door of the car.
 D-pillars are the vertical or diagonal posts located at the extreme rear of the car.
 Generally found in station wagons and even a few sedans.
 The pillars in a car are an integral part of the car body that provide support and strength.

-ANTILOCK BRAKING SYSTEM)
+ABS (ANTILOCK BRAKING SYSTEM)

 In cars without ABS, during hard braking the wheels lock, thus making impossible for the car to be steered and the vehicle most likely skids into the obstacle the driver is trying to avoid.
 The ABS prevents wheel lock-up during braking maneuvers by using sensors which can determine if any wheel is slowing down more than the others and computer-controlled valves which can limit the pressure delivered to each brake cylinder on demand.
 The whole system is controlled via a master ECU (Electronic Control Unit).